Peter Coombe Mandolins and Guitars

 of the case.

-custom made Cedar Creek mandola case has escalated into the
+Cedar Creek mandola case has escalated into the ridiculous

-Update 2 - I have decided to use TKL cases for all the
+Update 2 - I was using TKL cases for archtop mandolins.

 .